-Low Fat Mayonnaise Alternatives
+Low Fat Alternative Mayonnaise Recipes

+The first of our alternative mayonnaise recipes is an eggless one.
 One of the advantages of this mayonnaise is that you can heat it up and it won’t be bad for your stomach (unlike the kind you buy in the supermarket).
 Since it doesn’t have eggs, you can add it to broths and even boil it.
 The ingredients that you will need are:

 - 1 cup of milk

-- olive oil
+- Olive oil

 - 1 cup of sunflower oil